 Brussels sprouts are an excellent source of protein, and just 88 grams (g), or 1 cup, of raw Brussels sprouts meets the National Institutes of Health's (NIH) recommended daily requirements for vitamin C and vitamin K.

 Brussels sprouts are part of the cruciferous vegetable family.
 Vegetables in this family provide a wide variety of nutrients and contain few calories.
 People seeking a high nutrient diet should consider including cruciferous vegetables in their diet.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It examines the nutritional breakdown of Brussels sprouts, their possible health benefits, how to incorporate more into the diet.
+This Medical News Today feature is part of a series on the health benefits of popular foods.
+In this article, we look at the possible health benefits of Brussels sprouts, their nutritional content, and how to incorporate more of them into the diet.

 Improving bone health

 Consuming Brussels sprouts provides a significant amount of vitamin K-1.

 Please note that individuals taking blood-thinners, such as warfarin, should maintain the amount of vitamin K they consume each day due to its important role in blood clotting.

 Brussels sprouts contain the antioxidant alpha-lipoic acid (ALA).
 In a 2019 review, supplementation with this compound demonstrated an ability to lower glucose levels, increase insulin sensitivity, and prevent oxidative stress-induced changes in people with diabetes.